 - Work in full cooperation with other teams in the Organisation and representatives of Member States to find opportunities and novel manners of performing field work more efficiently, and accommodating conflicting requirements within our financial constraints.

-Operations and Administration Branch
+Operations and Planning Branch

-The Operations and Administration Branch plans, coordinates, and monitors all OPCW missions.
+The Operations and Planning Branch plans, coordinates, and monitors all OPCW missions.
 It acts as the focal point within the Technical Secretariat for the conduct of inspections and, in this regard, establishes its communication link with National Authorities and the inspection teams in the field.

 The Branch’s Situation Centre provides 24-hour support, develops and maintains a comprehensive operating picture, ensures secure and reliable communications and provides information analysis to facilitate crisis management operations.
 The Situation Centre also provides situation briefings to the OPCW’s leadership to facilitate decision making.